rafaelurrutiasilva/K3s_on_PhotonOS/README.md

 Provide a concise guide for installing a Kubernetes cluster consisting of one Control Plane and three Worker Nodes, using K3s on Photon OS.

 ## Method
+We will start by using the default Photon OS version 5 distribution, remove unnecessary components, update the system, and perform basic OS configuration.

 ## Environment
 The following computer environment was utilized.
 For details regarding container image versions and other components, please refer to the respective sections in the application documentation available here.